 If you don’t want the hassle of pulling your elevator’s gate closed or opening and closing landing doors manually, we offer automatic gate and door operators.
 This option is excellent for individuals who have issues with reaching and grasping or who simply want their elevator riding experience to be even more convenient.

 At Inclinator, our goal is to make our customers feel confident in choosing our home elevators and other home accessibility solutions.
 Our elevators are made right here in America with superior engineering and a deep understanding of the safety features our customers expect and deserve built right in.
 Ready to talk customization and design for your own home elevator?
-Get in touch with us here at Inclinator today to start the conversation.
+Get in touch with us or locate your nearest dealer to get started.